cs-ed/impacts-atorresteach/README.md

 Unit 1 Activity for Algorithms (AAP) (P2) CR3

 \
 Lesson: Students are given a task to create a set of instructions to give to a “guide” to help a “visually impaired” person get from “home” to “work” to “lunch” and then back “home.”
+This lesson is to start students thinking about process of creating an algorithm.
+The lesson will begin the discussion of the impact computer science has on society.
+Students will discover that although their intent was to create something that was helpful to someone, it may lack something and therefore cause harm or impair someone from meeting there goal.

 Directions:
 - In groups of 2 or 3, students write detailed instructions to direct a “blind” person from one location to another and then another in Google Docs.